 - Reported to have periodic crash issues

-My Screen Recorder Pro is a feature-packed screen capturing tool that records anything on the computer screen, including the entire desktop, menus, cursors, and video with sound.
-It also lets you record your webcam or mobile screen in high-definition quality simultaneously with the desktop screen.
-Besides industry-standard AVI, WMV, and MP4, the screen recorder can save video in WebM, perfect for distribution or uploading to your website or blog.
+My Screen Recorder Pro is a feature-packed screen capture tool that enables you to record a specific area of the computer screen, including the entire desktop, menus, cursors, and video with sound.
+It also lets you record your webcam or the screen of your mobile device in high-definition quality simultaneously with the desktop screen.
+Besides the industry-standard AVI, WMV, and MP4, this screen recording software can save the video in WebM, which is perfect for distribution or uploading to your website or blog.

 - Can record webcam or mobile screen, along with desktop screen recording